-Japanese people are known for their intelligence, politeness, and\\\\\\.
-Why is this nation so unique and different from the rest of the world?
+Japanese people are known for their intelligence, politeness, and Why is this nation so unique and different from the rest of the world?
 It seems we've found the answer.
-They have an \\\\\\education system and unique teaching methods!

-Let's start with a \\\\\\ Japanese method in the schools for developing creativity in kids we believe that the whole world needs to adopt!
+They have an education system and unique teaching methods! , , , , Let's start with a Japanese method in the schools for developing creativity in kids we believe that the whole world needs to adopt!
 It's called "nameless paints".
-Japanese designers Yusuke Imai and Ayami Moteki created an unusual\\\\\\ to teach kids colors and painting.
+Japanese designers Yusuke Imai and Ayami Moteki created an unusualto teach kids colors and painting.
 This fantastic set won the 2012 Kokyu Design Award.
 Let's see how it works.

-"Nameless paints" includes ten tubes that don't have color names "vellow". such as "blue" "green".
-Instead, or there are \of a particular color or colors on each tube.
-The only\\\\ spots are also different sizes.
-The designer's \\\\\\ is to change the way kids think and learn.
+"Nameless paints" includes ten tubes that don't have color names such as "yellow", "blue" or "green".
+Instead, there are onlyof a particular color or colors on each tube.
+The spots are also different sizes.
+The designer'sis to change the way kids think and learn.
 They want children to understand what they will get if they mix certain colors.
 For instance, a child looks at the tube with two spots: pink and blue.
-He doesn't know what color \\\\\\ inside.
-He squeezes the tube and gets... purple color!
-So. a result. the kid learns that as the same of pink and blue paints create purple.
+He doesn't know what color inside.
+He squeezes the tube and gets purple color!
+So, as a result, the kid learns that the sameof pink and blue paints create purple.
 Here is another example.
 A tube with a big blue spot and small pink one.
 It means if you mix a small amount of the pink color and a large amount of the blue color, you'll get dark-blue color.
 As you can see, each tube hides a particular color inside: pink, yellow, blue, purple, red, dark green, dark blue, orange, light-green and black.
-However, to get one of shades. the child should think about which colors these it.
+However, to get one of these shades, the child should think about which colors it.
 As a result, they learn how to create new colors and how to mix them.
 It's an easy and fun way to understand the color theory.
-Recent study has shown, that free thinking is an attribute that a person can \\\\\\over time, and schools play the most important part in developing creativity.
+Recent study has shown, that free thinking is an attribute that a person can over time, and schools play the most important part in developing creativ vity.